punkish/punkish/entries/H/HO/HON/Hong-Kong-Bay-Water-Quality-Data/index.md

 </div>

 <p class="u-cf"></p>
 The display of monitoring data was developed for the [gravitational currents and the life magic](https://emptygallery.com/exhibitions/eg12_gravitational-currents-the-life-magic/) exhibition at the [Empty Gallery Hong Kong](https://emptygallery.com) an exhibition of works by [Susanne Winterling](http://www.susannewinterling.com).
-It is a part of planetary sensing navigations below the surface an artistic research project.
+It is a part of an artistic research project by Susanne that explores planetary sensing navigations below the surface.

 <!-- <p><b>Note:</b> The readings are recorded at 10 min intervals.
 While that may be fine for real life, it is too long a time period to do any meaningful visualization over short periods.
 So we divide the emissionPeriod by the timerAdjustment to get a fake but more visualizable emissionPeriod.
 A timerAdjustment of 1 will keep the emissionPeriod to 10 mins.
 A timerAdjustment of 2 will halve the emissionPeriod to 5 mins, and so on.
 A default timerAdjusment of 60 is being used in the example above which sets the emissionPeriod to 10 seconds.</p> -->